ToucH9000/HIDEpropLOS/README.md

 # PIFvayuLOS
 Magisk module to fix Play Integrity in LineageOS for POCO X3 Pro.
+Seems like google isn't giving up, I don't use such apps which require "Device Integrity".
+If i ever need that, i will be switching to "xiaomi.eu" permanently.

 ## Bonus Stuff
 See [Details](Details.md) for more power.